tristantheguy/ai_assistant/README.md

 The bot requires the **Message Content Intent** to read text in channels, so enable that permission in the Discord developer portal.

+The bot also starts a small `SystemMonitor` thread.
+Type `!status` in any channel to see a summary of recent window titles, inputs, and clipboard changes.

 ## License

 This project is licensed under the terms of the [MIT License](LICENSE).